grafana/grizzly/docs/content/configuration.md

 **Notes**
 * This will also work with other Cortex installations, alongside Grafana Cloud Prometheus/Mimir.
 * If you have `mimirtool` or `cortextool` binary installed in your system, using the default way to do it, you don't need to set the path by configuration.
+* Be sure to set `api-key` when you need to interact with Grafana Cloud.

 ## Grafana Synthetic Monitoring
 To interact with Grafana Synthetic Monitoring, you must configure the below settings: